sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 ```

 The output of this step is a matrix in which each line represents a
-fixation and which comprises columns for the gold standard and the eight
+fixation and which comprises columns providing the assignments of the
-assignment methods.
-The automatic assignments were then evaluated
+gold standard and the eight assignment methods.
+The automatic
-against the gold standard, aggregated on the trial level, and
+assignments were then evaluated against the gold standard, aggregated on
-transformed into long format.
-The final data frame thus provides the
+the trial level, and transformed into long format.
+The final data frame
-average accuracy for each participant-trial combination and each
+thus provides the average accuracy for each participant-trial
-algorithm.
+combination and each algorithm.

 # Analysis